krak3n/Facio/README.md

 ## Basic Usage ##

-facio used via the command line, after installation you should have a facio command available.
+Facio used via the command line, after installation you should have a facio command available.
 Use help to see the options available.

     $ facio -h